hyperstack-org/hyperstack/ruby/hyper-model/polymorph-notes.md

 end
 ```

-product/employee.pictures -> works almost as normal has_many as far as Hyperstack client is concerned
+product|employee.pictures -> works almost as normal has_many as far as Hyperstack client is concerned
-imageable is the "alias" of product/employee.
+imageable is the "alias" of product|employee.
 Its as if there is a class Imageable that is the superclass
 of Product and Employee.

 so has_many :pictures means the usual thing (i.e. there is a belongs_to relationship on Picture) its just that